tylerdigital/acf-tablepress/README.md

 =======================

 This is an Advanced Custom Field custom field to select a TablePress table, providing a field that lets you select from a list of tables.
+The field returns the table ID number.

 Compatibility
 ============